Imad al-Din al-Isfahani: Biography

 From then on he accompanied Saladin on all his campaigns.
 After a certain raid, he was chosen to kill one of the prisoners, but the prisoner was a child and was instead exchanged for a Muslim prisoner held by the Crusaders.
-Imad ad-Din was present at the Battle of Marj Uyun, the Battle of Hattin, and the subsequent campaign to expel the Crusaders from the Holy Land.
+Imad al-Din was present at the Battle of Marj Uyun, the Battle of Hattin, and the subsequent campaign to expel the Crusaders from the Holy Land.
 At Acre, he criticised Saladin for giving away the city's treasure instead of spending it on the reconquest.
 At Beirut, he became ill, but was the only scribe capable of writing the terms of surrender.
 He had recuperated in time to see the aftermath of the Siege of Jerusalem (1187), where he again criticised Saladin's generosity; he was also disgusted by those in charge of the ransom who took bribes, and the rich Crusader nobles who took their treasures with them rather than ransoming the poor.
 He was present at Acre again during the Third Crusade when the Christians retook the city of Acre, and was among those who fled after the defeat.

 After Saladin's death in 1193, he began writing his biographies of the sultan.
 He wrote the Kitab al-Barq al-Shami, which is largely lost, save for its third and fifth volumes, but was abridged by al-Bundari and used heavily by the Muslim historians Ibn al-Athir and Abu Shama in their own chronicles.
 He also wrote al-Fath al-Qussi fi-l-Fath al-Qudsi, which survives.
-One manuscript of the Bustan al-jami' attributes it to Imad ad-Din, but this seems to be an error, for its information on Saladin does not align too well with that of Imad ad-Din's biography.
+One manuscript of the Bustan al-jami' attributes it to Imad al-Din, but this seems to be an error, for its information on Saladin does not align too well with that of Imad al-Din's biography.
 He died on 5 June 1201 in Damascus.